 The Best Age to Move into a CCRC

-Is there a best age to move into a CCRC?
+When is the best time to move into a continuing care retirement community?
+What is best age to move out?
 If you’re moving an elderly relative, there are some common signs to consider.
 There are also some additional resources out there to help make this possibility come true.